Red hair: Jewish peoples

+Red hair is also commonly found amongst Jewish populations.
+In 1903, 5.6% of Polish Jews had red hair.
+Other studies have found that 3.69% of Jewish women overall were found to have red hair, but around 10.9% of all Jewish men have red beards.
+In European culture before the 20th century red hair was often seen as a stereotypically Jewish trait.
+During the Spanish Inquisition, all those with red hair were identified as Jewish.
+In Italy, red hair was associated with Italian Jews.
+Additionally, Judas was traditionally depicted as red-haired in European art.
+The stereotype that red hair is Jewish remains in parts of Eastern Europe and Russia.

 Eastern Europe

 Saint Sava, Serbian prince and Orthodox monk, was a redhead.

 Byzantine writers Jordanes and Procopius described the early Slavic peoples as having ruddy hair and skin tone.
-Later by the 10th century, Southern Slavic populations would have darker hair and skin tone, as the Slavs assimilated the indigenous inhabitants of the Balkans, including Greek and Illyrian peoples.

-In the late 18th century, ethnographers considered the Udmurt people of the Volga Region in Russia to be "the most red-headed men in the world".
+In the late 18th century, ethnographers considered the Finno-Ugric Udmurt people of the Volga Region in Russia to be "the most red-headed men in the world".
 The Volga region still has one of the highest percentages of red-headed people.

-Red hair is also found amongst the Ashkenazi Jewish populations.
-In 1903, 5.6% of Polish Jews had red hair.
-Other studies have found that 3.69% of Jewish women overall were found to have red hair, but around 10.9% of all Jewish men have red beards.
-The stereotype that red hair is Jewish remains in parts of Eastern Europe and Russia.

 Southern Europe

 In Italy, red hair is found at a frequency of 0.57% of the total population, without variation in frequency across the different regions of the country.
 In Sardinia, red hair is found at a frequency of 0.24% of the population.
-In Italy, red hair was associated with Italian Jews, and Judas was traditionally depicted as red-haired in Italian and Spanish art.
-In European culture, before the 20th century, red hair was often seen as a stereotypically Jewish trait: during the Spanish Inquisition, all those with red hair were identified as Jewish.